Game Preview: Cougars vs. Silvertips: 0

 -

-Cougars Last Game: A 3-2 win over the Kamloops Blazers on Saturday, Feb.
-8
+Cougars Last Game: A 3-1 loss to the Everett Silvertips on Feb.
+14

 -

-Silvertips Last Game: A 6-2 loss to the Vancouver Giants on Saturday, Feb.
-8
+Silvertips Last Game: A 3-1 win over the Cougars on Feb.
+14.

 -